OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 And I am not - by very far - the only one.

 #### Portability ?
-Let's for get about Virtual Machines for a moment.
+Let's forget about Virtual Machines for a moment.
 Let's think about browsers...

 The same JavaScript code is supposed to run the same in all browsers, right?